Boss Gloss - the versatile quick detailer

-This is why we love to use it in our shed on the animals in there before car shows or Customer Open Days, to safely remove dust and dirt from our cars.
-We use Boss Gloss instead of Fully Slick or any of the other detailing sprays because it’s the easiest to use out of the lot, and is the most lubricating, to help reduce the chance of micro scratching or marking the paint.
+This is why we love to use it in our shed on the animals in there before car shows or Detailing Demo Days, to safely remove dust and dirt from our cars.
+We use Boss Gloss instead of Fully Slick or any of the other detailing sprays because it’s the easiest to use out of the lot, and is the most lubricating, to help reduce the chance of micro-scratching or marking the paint.

 We use it the same way as we mention above at car shows, with lots of Drop Bear cloths being used to detail each car.

 The formula has really great lubrication in it, making it perfect for the job of a clay lubricant.

 It's an easy one to use with both the Fine Clay Bar and Claying Rubber when working indoors or outdoors.
 Simply spray Boss Gloss onto the paint or glass surface that you intend to clay and then use the bar or rubber pad on it.
 Once you're happy the area is free of contaminants, wipe it clean with a microfibre towel like the Big Softie cloth and move onto the next section.
 We have a full in depth article on both Fine Clay Bar and Claying Rubber in the links at the very bottom of this article.